$3,100,000Pressure sore death

 Stage 1

-This is the mildest form of a pressure ulcer, where the skin appears red or discolored but remains intact.
-At this stage, if treated promptly, the bedsore can heal quickly with no long-term damage.
-However, the presence of even a Stage 1 pressure sore can be a sign of inadequate care.
+This is the mildest form of a pressure ulcer, in which the skin appears red or discolored but remains intact.
+If treated promptly, a bedsore at this stage can heal quickly with no long-term damage.
+However, even a Stage 1 pressure sore can indicate inadequate care.

 Stage 2

-In this stage, the skin begins to break open, forming a shallow wound.
+The skin begins to break open in this stage, forming a shallow wound.
 This stage may cause pain and expose the deeper layers of skin.
 Stage 2 bedsores are more concerning and suggest that proper preventive measures, such as repositioning and monitoring, have not been followed.

 Stage 3

-The developed bed sores have progressed to a deeper level, affecting the fatty tissue beneath the skin.
+The developed bed sores have progressed deeper, affecting the fatty tissue beneath the skin.
 The pressure ulcer resembles a crater and increases the risk of infection.
-A Stage 3 bed sore is often indicative of serious neglect and significantly increases the risk of long-term harm to the patient.
+Stage 3 bed sores are often indicative of severe neglect and significantly increase the risk of long-term harm to the patient.

 Stage 4

-This is the most severe stage, where the sore extends down to the muscle and bone.
+This is the most severe stage, where the sore extends to the muscle and bone.
 Infection is common, and complications such as sepsis or death may result.
-The presence of a Stage 4 bed sore is a clear indicator of extreme neglect, and lawsuits involving this stage typically result in higher compensation due to the severe harm caused.
+Stage 4 bed sores are a clear indicator of extreme neglect, and lawsuits involving this stage typically result in higher compensation due to the severe harm caused.

 Common Causes of Pressure Ulcers in Nursing Homes